 If you want to help preserve this important village hub, but don’t have time to volunteer, you can support the Friends of the Barlow by making a regular monthly donation of any amount.
 A suggested figure would be £5 per month which can be increased to £6.25 with Gift Aid.

 It is our intention to communicate regularly with “Friends” to ensure that they feel fully involved in preserving The Barlow for future generations.
 We are also developing a package of “benefits” for Friends, currently priority booking is offered for some ticketed events.
 Get the seat of your choice!
 More benefits in the pipeline.
-If you wish to contribute please complete the form(s) below and either send to your bank with an email copy to email@example.com or return to the office in a sealed envelope addressed to Friends of The Barlow and marked FAO: Linda Spencer and we will deal with it.
-For further information please contact Linda Spencer by email at firstname.lastname@example.org
+If you wish to contribute please complete the form(s) below and either send to your bank with an email copy to email@example.com or return to the office in a sealed envelope addressed to Friends of The Barlow.
+For further information please contact the office or email firstname.lastname@example.org